Anteloper/MovieScheduler/README.md

  4. If it did, use the original showtime, not the easy-to-read one.<br \>
  5. Repeat the above rules on the next latest showtime, using this one as the new "closing time"<br \><br \>

-In choosing how to store the data in an abstract data type, I was faced with choice of classes or structs.<br \>
+In choosing how to store the data in an abstract data type, I was faced with choice of classes or structs.
-In some ways, this problem lended itself to structs, as the member variables had no real need to be protected from the programmer using them <br \>
-and the movie objects were essentially just a bag of data, with no crucial member functions.
-I opted for classes instead however, <br \>
-largely because the Movie data type needed to std::strings which aren't primitive types and minimize the advantages of structs.<br \>
+In some ways, this problem lended itself to structs, as the member variables had no real need to be protected from the programmer using them and the movie objects were essentially just a bag of data, with no crucial member functions.
+I opted for classes instead however, largely because the Movie data type needed to std::strings which aren't primitive types and minimize the advantages of structs.